Coumadin® (Warfarin)

 Mix well.

-Add the shrimp and onions to the spice and yogurt mixture and toss until well coated.
+Add the shrimp and onions and toss until well coated.

-Let the shrimp, onions, spices and yogurt mixture marinate for at least 8 hours in the refrigerator.
+Let the shrimp marinate for at least 8 hours in the refrigerator.

-When ready to cook, place a large skillet over high heat.
+When ready to cook place a large skillet over medium-high heat.

-When the oil is hot, add the shrimp, onions, spices, and yogurt mixture to the pan.
+When the oil is hot add the onions to the pan.

 Cook for about 6 minutes.
-Shake the pan slightly every couple minutes to keep the sauce well blended and to ensure it heats through.
+Shake the pan slightly every couple minutes.

-Turn the shrimp over and cook on the other side for about 4 minutes.
-Shake the pan every couple of minutes to ensure the sauce (yogurt, onions, and spices) heats through.
+Turn the shrimp over and cook on the other side for to another 4 minutes until the shrimp is pink and just cooked through.
+Shake the pan every couple of minutes.

 Serve over brown rice.